malloydata/malloy/packages/malloy/src/dialect/functions/functions_docs.md

 #### `lower(value)`

-Returns the a string like `value` but with all alphabetic characters in lowercase.
+Returns a string like `value` but with all alphabetic characters in lowercase.

 #### `upper(value)`

-Returns the a string like `value` but with all alphabetic characters in uppercase.
+Returns a string like `value` but with all alphabetic characters in uppercase.

 #### `strpos(test_string, search_string)`